blaix/prettynice/README.md

 You can drop a `ports.js` file in `server/src` and export an `init` function to connect ports between node and your gren program.

+If you aren't familiar with ports, you can read [this section of the elm guide](https://guide.elm-lang.org/interop/ports), which also applies to gren.

 ```js
 // server/src/ports.js